E10 ethanol blends of gasoline are stable for only about 2-3 months.

 When exposed to water, E10 gas will contaminate and should be discarded.

-Only about 1 tablespoon of water/per gallon will cause fuel to contaminate/separate.
+Only 1 tablespoon of water/per gallon will cause fuel to contaminate/separate!

-Replace gas in your fuel tank every 2-3 weeks to avoid water related engine problems.
+Replace gas in your fuel tank every 2-3 weeks to avoid alcohol and water related engine problems.

 Website contents cannot be copied or reproduced without permission.
 Contact Us